NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 unless built using `build/build-in-docker`. `build/build-in-docker` uses `ccache` by default unless CCACHE_DISABLE=1 is set in the environment.

-Boolean property `-Dlibcudf.clean.skip=false` can also be set manually to clean libcudf build area in addition to the normal clean of `target/` directories.
+`-Dlibcudf.clean.skip=false` can also be specified on the Maven command-line to force libcudf to be cleaned during the Maven clean phase.

 Currently libcudf is only configured once and the build relies on cmake to re-configure as needed.
 This is because libcudf currently is rebuilding almost entirely when it is configured with the same